The Legend of Prince Valiant

-The Legend of Prince Valiant is a 1991–1993 American animated television series based on the Prince Valiant comic strip created by Hal Foster.
+The Legend of Prince Valiant is an animated television series based on the Prince Valiant comic strip created by Hal Foster.
 Set in the time of King Arthur, it is a family-oriented adventure show about an exiled prince who goes on a quest to become one of the Knights of the Round Table.
 He begins his quest after having a dream about Camelot and its idealistic New Order.
 This television series originally aired on The Family Channel for a total run of 65 episodes.

-Story summary

 Premise

 Like the original comic strip, the series begins with the fall of Thule, the fictional kingdom to which Prince Valiant is heir.
 Valiant, his parents, and a group of survivors from the castle are exiled by the ruthless conqueror Cynan to a hostile marsh across the sea.
 The young prince, deeply saddened by this defeat and vengeful towards Cynan, attempts to make the best of his new life but craves some greater purpose.
 He finds this purpose when he has a series of dreams about a kingdom called Camelot, King Arthur, Merlin, and the Knights of the Round Table.
 Valiant becomes enraptured with Camelot's New Order, which is founded on the ideas that might does not make right and that truth, justice, honor and friendship should be the guiding forces in people's dealings with each other.
 Against the wishes of his father, Valiant leaves the exiles' settlement in search of Camelot so that he may serve King Arthur as a Knight of the Round Table.

 During his quest, the prince meets two peasants who fall under the spell of his dream and join him.
 The first that he meets is Arn, a wandering peasant with great skills as a woodsman but who is ashamed of his class, illiteracy, and clumsiness.
 The second is Rowanne, the daughter of a blacksmith, who is feisty, unorthodox, and an expert with a bow and arrow.
-These three quickly become best friends and find Camelot together.
-But before they can become knights, they must undergo training, face off against various enemies, and do a bit more growing up.
+These three quickly become best friends and find Camelot together, but before they can become knights, they must undergo training, face off against various enemies, and do a bit more growing up.